blueskyletters/blueskyletters.github.io/_posts/2020-04-14-an-old-story.md

 After many years, thinking of this story in a new perspective brought new meanings to the story.
 It is a story of **friendship and bravery**.
 It is a story about **life and its unexpected circumstances**.
 It teaches us how fragile we are despite the abilities we have.
 It tells us so clearly that **embarking on adventures in life is definitely risky** **and sometimes may end in tragedy**.
 The story portrays how **the most unlikely pair can become friends**.

-We may feel that the story is a bit discouraging and tragic to be told to young kids.
-But it is a very good story for them.
 The story of Mannankatta and Kariyila so vividly express the bitter truth of life in a simple way to young minds.
 It brings out the universal truth that **nothing can last forever** and **one day we shall all too be a memory; our body shall melt away into the earth as Manankatta and our soul fly away to the hereafter like Kariyila and we may leave some uncherished dreams behind.**

 It is strange how such a short nursery story imbibes in it the deep meanings and truths of life.
 Every child should be told the story of Mannankatta and Kariyila.